microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 ----------- | ----------- | --------------
-omsagent | 1.1.0 | The Operations Management Suite Agent for Linux omsconfig | 1.1.1 | Configuration agent for the OMS Agent omi | 1.0.8.3 | Open Management Infrastructure (OMI) -- a lightweight CIM Server scx | 1.6.2 | OMI CIM Providers for operating system performance metrics apache-cimprov | 1.0.0 | Apache HTTP Server performance monitoring provider for OMI.
+omsagent | 1.1.0 | The Operations Management Suite Agent for Linux omsconfig | 1.1.1 | Configuration agent for the OMS Agent omi | 1.0.8.3 | Open Management Infrastructure (OMI) -- a lightweight CIM Server. *Note that OMI requires root access to run a cron job necessary for the functioning of the service* scx | 1.6.2 | OMI CIM Providers for operating system performance metrics apache-cimprov | 1.0.0 | Apache HTTP Server performance monitoring provider for OMI.
 Only installed if Apache HTTP Server is detected. mysql-cimprov | 1.0.0 | MySQL Server performance monitoring provider for OMI.
 Only installed if MySQL/MariaDB server is detected.